KDAH: History

 WKKQ signed on the air on June 1, 1975, at 1060 AM with a clear channel daytime-only signal.
 The station was variously known as "The Super Q" and "Clear Channel Country".
 The first song played was John Denver's "Thank God I'm a Country Boy".
 The station signed off at sunset with a special arrangement of "Happy Trails" ending with "Happy trails to you from WKKQ".
 WKKQ was affiliated with the United Press International Radio Network and provided strong local news and community calendars to compete with Hibbing's pioneer station WMFG.

 The station moved to 650 AM in 1985 and was allowed to broadcast on reduced power from sunset to sunrise.
 At one point in time, the station also broadcast in AM stereo.
 The move to 650 kHz coincided with a switch to ABC Radio and WKKQ took Paul Harvey from WMFG.
 In early 1998, the call letters were changed to WNMT, followed by a format change to talk in April 1998.

 On October 1, 2025, WNMT began simulcasting Duluth sister station KDAL, branded as "Northland News Radio" under new KDAH call letters.
 The change replaced WNMT's entirely-syndicated programming with KDAL's local and regional daytime programming.

+Starting May 23, 2026, KDAH, as a result of the closure of CBS News Radio became an NBC News Radio affiliate.